Read next

 By explicitly naming data centres, laboratories and logistics, the government is treating the physical infrastructure of the digital economy as it treats energy or transport: as nationally significant.
 Planning committees have long regarded these facilities as oversised sheds to be hidden at the edge of settlements.
 That instinct now runs counter to national policy.

-NPPF 2024 frames sustainable transport as a core planning objective and expects development to reduce reliance on private cars through location, layout, and connectivity.
-However, it does not create a clear national mechanism that changes outcomes for station-led development in the way the draft NPPF 2025 now contemplates.
+NPPF 2024 positions sustainable transport as a core planning objective and expects development to reduce reliance on private cars through location, layout and connectivity.
+However, it does not provide a clear national mechanism that consistently changes outcomes for station-led development in the way the draft NPPF 2025 now proposes.

-The draft elevates stations as anchors for growth and implies that planning decisions should treat these locations as policy priority areas.
-Crucially, this is no longer a vague aspiration; it is a definable status.
+The draft is more explicit.
+It elevates stations as anchors for growth and signals that planning decisions should treat these locations as policy priority areas.
+Crucially, this is not framed as a broad aspiration; it is set up as a definable status.

-This matters because it provides a clearer national rationale for concentrating density where public transport capacity exists and where services can be supported.
-It also shifts the planning conversation away from whether intensification is acceptable and towards how intensification can be delivered well.
+This matters because it provides a clearer national rationale for concentrating density where public transport capacity exists and where services may be supported.
+It also shifts the planning conversation away from whether intensification is acceptable and towards how intensification may be delivered well.
 The scale of land this could theoretically bring into play is immense.

-This shift aligns with the draft's broader move away from "predict and provide" transport modelling toward a "vision-led" approach.
-Transport assessments are no longer just about counting cars and junction capacity; they are required to support the vision of the development, prioritising active travel and public transport over the theoretical "worst-case" scenarios of car dominance.
+This shift aligns with the draft’s broader move away from “predict and provide” transport modelling toward a “vision-led” approach.
+Transport assessments are no longer just about counting cars and junction capacity; they are expected to support the vision of the development, prioritising active travel and public transport over theoretical “worst-case” assumptions of car dominance.

 This policy direction is likely to change the shape of arguments at committee and appeal.
 It becomes harder to resist station-led schemes solely because they represent change, particularly where housing delivery is failing and where impacts can be mitigated.